Chuqiao2333/test_on_mobile_net/readme.md

 #### Pre-trained model
 The pretrained models are trained by RGN images so the smapled images accuracy is closed to state-of-art, while The accuracy on gray scale images are lower.
 #### Fine-tune the claasifier
-To improve the accuracy of gray scale images, we use transfer learning and fine-tune the fully connective layer, while the results seems bad.
-The model is easily to overfit.